 6. A clinical trial that highlighted the dangers of long-term use of antipsychotic drugs in people with dementia kick-started a national campaign to reduce their use.(50) The use of antipsychotics for people in the UK with dementia has now fallen by more than 52 per cent.
 Alzheimer’s Research UK has since launched a Global Clinical Trials Fund to support more vital clinical trials to improve lives.

-7. Population studies following large groups of people, including the Aberdeen Birth Cohorts Studies and the Cognitive Function and Ageing Studies, are providing important clues to the risk factors for dementia, including high blood pressure, smoking, depression, low physical activity and education, and their impact on dementia risk.(51,52) The findings from these important studies are already driving public messaging campaigns around healthy brain ageing and informing clinical trials of preventative interventions.
+7. Population studies following large groups of people, including the Aberdeen Birth Cohorts Studies and the Cognitive Function and Ageing Studies, are providing important clues to the risk factors for dementia, including high blood pressure, smoking, depression, low physical activity, hearing loss, and education, and their impact on dementia risk.(51,52,82) The findings from these important studies are already driving public messaging campaigns around healthy brain ageing and informing clinical trials of preventative interventions.

 If by 2020 we have developed a treatment that could delay the onset of dementia in people by 5 years: